SkoolNotes/Taproot/2020MATH530/KBE2020math501floMatriciesAsTransformations.md

 - [[KBe2020math530retPracticeMultiplyMatrixIdentfyGroups]]

 # Rotation Matrices
-- We can get 90deg rotations decently easily, but what abotu other
+- We can get 90deg rotations decently easily, but what about other angles?

 ---